Detecting null patterns in tensor data: Universality uniqueness

 \section{Universality \& uniqueness}

-Throughout the paper we have alluded to uniqueness properties of the tensor decompositions we discover.
+We have alluded throughout to uniqueness properties of the tensor decompositions we discover.
 In this section we prove such uniqueness claims for the chisel

-The proof uses the fact that $\Der(\ch_{{\rm uni}},t)$ has the structure of a Lie algebra.
-Similar uniqueness results hold for other chisels $\ch$ for which $\Der(\ch,t)$ has a nice algebraic structure---all of the chisels introduced in Section~\ref{sec:tools} are of this type.
+The proof uses the fact that $\Der(\ch_{{\rm uni}},\Gamma)$ has the structure of a Lie algebra.
+Similar uniqueness results hold for other chisels $\ch$ for which $\Der(\ch,\Gamma)$ has a nice algebraic structure---the chisels in Sections~\ref{sec:universal}---\ref{sec:centroid} are of this type (cf.~Section~\ref{sec:algebra-structure}).